ejglynn/mhcglobe/README.md

 **Motivation:** Computational tools that predict peptide binding by major histocompatibility complex (MHC) proteins play an essential role in current approaches to harness adaptive immunity to fight viral pathogens and cancers.
 However, there are >22,000 known class-I MHC allelic variants, and it is unknown how well binding preferences are predicted for most alleles.
 We introduce a machine learning framework that enables state-of-the-art MHC binding prediction along with per-allele estimates of predictive performance.

-If you utilize MHCGlobe or MHCPerfin your research please cite:
+If you utilize MHCGlobe or MHCPerf in your research please cite:

 > E. Glynn, D. Ghersi, M. Singh.
 "Toward Equitable Major Histocompatibility Complex Binding Predictions" PNAS, 2025. https://doi.org/10.1101/2024.01.30.578103